lebrancconvas/Yu-Gi-Oh-BestDeck/README.md

   - If you use Yarn, Please following the command below for Installing the dependencies.
  `yarn build && yarn dev`
-    - And if you run the command successfully you don't need to use `yarn dev` again you just need to use `npm build` to build the js files. and nodemon will update the server automatically.
+    - And if you run the command successfully you don't need to use `yarn dev` again you just need to use `yarn build` to build the js files. and nodemon will update the server automatically.

 ## API Docs